 - The School is active in supporting and promoting undergraduate research through summer projects and honours dissertations, with some of our recent budding scholars heading to Oxford, Harvard, and Yale for postgraduate work.

 - Here at UC, we have a thriving culture that encourages meeting up with like-minded students through clubs.

 - UC has been recognised internationally for our teaching of statistics to first-year students.

 Entry into the 100-level Statistics course is open to all students with entry to the University.
 Logical thinking, a flair for numbers, curiosity, and the ability to live with uncertainty are the qualities that combine to make a good statistician.
 In school, it is important to do as well as possible in Year 13, particularly in statistics and/or calculus.

 Students who have performed very well in Year 13 statistics and/or calculus may be eligible for direct entry into a 200-level Statistics course.

 The introductory Statistics course STAT 101 Statistics 1 is designed to provide students with a solid background in statistics, critical thinking and in the use of computers.
 Students use computers to graph and analyse data.
 Even if you are not majoring in Statistics, learning how to use Excel spreadsheets will still be a very useful part of your education at UC.

-If you are planning to major in Statistics, it is recommended you take STAT 101, and MATH 103 (or DATA 203 in your second year) depending on which degree you wish to obtain – see the regulations for the Bachelor of Arts and the Bachelor of Science).
+If you are planning to major in Statistics, it is recommended you take STAT 101 and MATH 103 (or DATA 203 in your second year) depending on which degree you wish to obtain – see the regulations for the Bachelor of Arts and the Bachelor of Science.